battyone/hvision/README.md

 HVision
 =======
 Hadoop Vision (HVision) is a vision based platform on the top of Apache Hadoop MapReduce.
 It exposes a lot of Computer Vision and image processing algorithms from the command line or Java program.
-All mappers and MapReducers can be run locally or on Hadoop cluster.
+All mappers and MapReducers can run locally or on Hadoop cluster.

 Run HVision local
 -----------------